No3x/esp8266-grill/README.md

 Some things were missing so I added a EmbAJAXStylesheet(const char* stylesheet) to load a stylesheet and EmbAJAXViewport to set the viewport size so it looks better on mobile devices.

 ## Peripherals
 There is a 5V DC brushless motor fan connected to a transistor.
 The arduino switches the transistor with 3.3V which connects GND and GND of the fan.
+It uses PWM to control the speed of the fan.

 ## Problems
 - The fan rpm is not linear to the speed selected in the UI.